influenzanet/python-ifncli/docs/reponse-db-build.md

-# Import Data into analysis database
+# Build Analysis database from a raw data export

 Requirements:
 - Some python packages need to be installed to make the commands available, if not 'response:db:unavailable' command is only available
 - Data must be exported in an sqlite database using the response:db:export* command
 - The export profile must have `survey_info` entry to ensure survey schema is available

-The 'import' commands are dedicated to reimport raw data into another database and transform the raw response data (in json) into flat table
+The 'build-flat' commands are dedicated to reimport raw data into another database and transform the raw response data (in json) into flat table

 The general schema of the export is:

-response:db:export -> raw sqlite database (json response) -> response:db:import -> duckddb (flat table columns=question responses)
+response:db:export -> raw sqlite database (json response) -> response:db:build-flat -> duckddb (flat table columns=question responses)

-To **import** data you will need a source database used to export raw data, and a target database
+To **build** the analysis database you will need a source database used to export raw data, and a target database

 Two different databases are used because they are not dedicated to the same usage.
 The database containing raw data is dedicated to synchronise the export from the platform which are intented to be transformed in a a more convenient format for the data analysis.
 It contains data in a raw format (json) which is really heavy.